Since starting The Smart Passive Income Podcast in July of 2010:

 It’s easy to get excited about the potential of podcasting and what it can do for you and your brand.
 The possibilities are endless, but only if you keep at it.

 My best advice is to enjoy every single part of it.
-Once you start thinking, “Ugh, I have to record another episode soon,” that’s when you should remember why you starting podcasting in the first place.
+Once you start thinking, “Ugh, I have to record another episode soon,” that’s when you should remember why you started podcasting in the first place.

 Results take time, so you might as well enjoy it.